Ivanclj/msia423-final-project/README.md

 	 - Will break this icebox down as become more familiar with AWS and App development.
 2. Update the customer information as the same not-churned customer is recorded into the app.
 As updated customer information will impact prediction result, a new model needs to be implemented based on updated information each month/quarter/year.
 	 - Time Estimation: 8 points
+3. Look at the distribution of churn probability among customers.
+Instead of using a threshold of 0.5, adjust threshold to get different
+	 - Time Estimation: 8 points
-3. Visualize customer retention over time and investigate characteristics of exited customers.
+4. Visualize customer retention over time and investigate characteristics of exited customers.
 	 - Time Estimation: 8 points since a large time interval required to see trends.

 ## Repo structure